coatyio/coaty-swift/docs/man/developer-guide.md

 - Every container has a __configuration__: Defines options for the container, as well as the controllers.
 There are many options available.
-You can check out example configs in the sections below, or the configs found in the `Example` folder in the CoatySwift Xcode project.
+You can check out example configs in the sections below, or the configs found in the `CoatySwiftExample` folder in the CoatySwift Xcode project.

 ## Setup instructions and requirements